mikrosimage/ColorPipe-tools/presets.md

 Customize preset path
 -------------------------
-You can specify where to load presets or add a path with LUT_PRESETS environment variable.
+You can specify where to load presets or add a path using LUT_PRESETS environment variable.

 Write a preset
 -------------------------